What are your engineering culture values?

 07. Blame

 The fault is in the system.
 Don’t blame a person for a mistake, fix the system.
-Blameless retrospectives, with root cause analysis (also known as “five whys”), is the foundation of maintaining great operational standards.
+Blameless retrospectives, with root cause analysis, is the foundation of maintaining great operational standards.
 Shooting the messenger is the quickest way to ensure that no one reports bad news, and encourages ongoing operational problems faced by users to be ignored.

 08. Temporary